 The Mineral Resources at Cerro Las Minitas have systematically increased from the initial resource estimate in 2016.
-Since starting exploration on the project in 2011, the Company has completed 133 drill holes totaling 59,176 metres with a discovery cost of: \$0.07/oz.
-AgEq; \$0.005/lb.
+Since starting exploration on the project in 2011, the Company has completed 133 drill holes totaling 59,176 metres with a discovery cost of: \$0.09/oz.
+AgEq; \$0.007/lb.
 ZnEq.

-The Company has identified a further 10,000 metres in exploration drilling starting in September 2020 and targeting specific step-outs from strongly silver-enriched mineral intercepts in the Las Victorias, South Skarn and the Mina La Bocona targets.
+The Company commenced a 10,000 metre exploration drilling starting program in September 2020, targeting specific step-outs from strongly silver-enriched mineral intercepts in the Las Victorias, South Skarn and the Mina La Bocona targets.
 The targeting is designed to increase the current mineral resource estimate by approximately 30%.
-The project remains one of the larger undeveloped silver-lead-zinc projects in the world.
-It is fully funded and permitted for the work.
+The project remains one of the larger undeveloped silver-lead-zinc projects in the world and is fully funded and permitted for the work.